MrGuy55/YouTubeDarkRedOnBlack/README.md

 <h1>Installation</h1>
 Stylus is recommended for this theme.

-If you're on Firefox or a Firefox based browser such as LibreWolf (Like I am 😎), install from https://addons.mozilla.org/en-US/firefox/addon/styl-us/
+If you're on Firefox or a Firefox based browser such as LibreWolf, install from https://addons.mozilla.org/en-US/firefox/addon/styl-us/

 If you're on Chrome or any Chromium based browser go to https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne